Targeted advertising: Intelligence agencies

 Intelligence agencies worldwide can more easily, and without exposing their personnel to the risks of HUMINT, track targets at sensitive locations such as military bases or training camps by simply purchasing location data from commercial providers who collect it from mobile devices with geotargeting enabled used by the operatives present at these places.

 Advertiser

-Advertisers benefit with target advertising are reduced resource costs and creation of more effective ads by attracting consumers with a strong appeal to these products.
-Targeted advertising allows advertisers in reduced cost of advertisement by minimizing "wasted" advertisements to non-interested consumers.
-Targeted advertising captivate the attention of consumers they were aimed at resulting in higher return on investment for the company.
+Advertisers benefit from target advertising are reducing resource costs and creating more effective ads by attracting consumers with a strong appeal to these products.
+Targeted advertising allows advertisers to reduce the cost of advertisement by minimizing "wasted" advertisements to non-interested consumers.
+Targeted advertising captivates the attention of consumers they were aimed at resulting in higher return on investment for the company.

-Because behavioral advertising enables advertisers to more easily determine user preference and purchasing habit, the ads will be more pertinent and useful for consumers.
-By creating a more efficient and effective manner of advertising to the consumer, an advertiser benefits greatly and in the following ways:
+Because behavioral advertising enables advertisers to more easily determine user preferences and purchasing habits, the ads will be more pertinent and useful for consumers.
+By creating a more efficient and effective manner of advertising to the consumer, an advertiser benefits greatly in the following ways: